4 Ways You’re Using Spotify Wrong Without Even Knowing It

-Spotify, which has gotten plenty of coverage from us, has quickly become a prime contender in the music streaming industry.
+Spotify has quickly become a prime contender in the music streaming industry.
 It offers an attractive deal: all the music you could want for free, as long as you can put up with a few ads here and there.
 If you opt for the Premium package, at $10 a month, you lose the ads and pick up some bonus features, too.

 However, whether you’re satisfied with what you get in Spotify Free or opt for Premium, you’re probably using the service inefficiently in some aspect.
 Read on to see how you can experience Spotify the right way.

 Your Playlists Are A Mess

 Does your Spotify selection of playlists look like this?